 Instructions

-- Lay one egg roll wrapper on the work surface in a diamond shape.
+- Lay one egg roll wrapper on a clean surface with a corner facing you.

-- Place 2 slices of provolone in the center of the wrapper.
+- Place 2 slices of provolone in the center, top with 1 slice of roast beef, and about 2 tablespoons of caramelized onions.

-- Moisten all four edges of the wrapper with water.
+- Lightly moisten the edges of the wrapper with water.

 - Fry the egg rolls seam side down in batches for about 1 minute per side, or until deep golden brown.

-- Brush the rolled egg rolls lightly with oil, place them in a single layer in the air‑fryer basket.
+- Brush the egg rolls lightly with oil and arrange them in a single layer in the air fryer basket.

-- Combine beef broth, dried minced onion, garlic powder, and Worcestershire sauce in a small saucepan; heat over medium until steaming.
+- In a small saucepan, combine beef broth, dried minced onion, garlic powder, and Worcestershire sauce.

-- Divide the au jus among serving bowls and sprinkle with parsley.
+- Heat over medium heat until steaming.
+Divide among small serving bowls and sprinkle with parsley.

-- Serve the hot egg rolls immediately with the warm au jus for dipping.
+- Serve the hot egg rolls with warm au jus for dipping.

 Notes

-- Leftovers keep up to 3 days in an airtight container in the refrigerator; reheat in a 350 °F (180 °C) air fryer for 4-5 minutes.
+- Leftovers keep for up to 3 days in an airtight container in the refrigerator.
+Reheat in a 350°F (180°C) air fryer for 4-5 minutes.

-- Omit the caramelized onions if preferred, or replace them with sautéed peppers.
+- You can omit caramelized onions or replace them with sautéed bell peppers.

-- Dijon or spicy brown mustard makes an excellent alternative dip.
+- Dijon or spicy brown mustard also makes a tasty dip.

-- Swiss, mozzarella, or any good melting cheese can be used in place of provolone.
+- Swiss, mozzarella, or any good melting cheese can be used instead of provolone.

-- Egg roll wrappers are typically stocked in the refrigerated produce section of most supermarkets.
+- Egg roll wrappers are usually found in the refrigerated produce section at most supermarkets.

 Nutrition